TehBrian/BuildersUtilities/README.md

 directory.
 The built jar can be found in `build/libs`.

 ## Contributing
-Feel free to submit a pull-request or file an issue!
+Feel free to submit a pull request or file an issue!
 All changes are welcome.
 If you're contributing code, please follow the project's code style.